davidhwyllie/findNeighbour4/README.md

 # Abstract
 findNeighbour3 is a server application for investigating bacterial relatedness using reference-mapped data.
-Accessible via RESTful webservices, findNeighbour3 maintains a sparse distance matrix in a database for a set sequences.
+Accessible via RESTful webservices, findNeighbour3 maintains a sparse distance matrix in a database for a set of sequences.

 It has the following features:
 * Allows incremental addition of new sequences to a collection via RESTful web services.
 * Automatically masks a pre-defined set of nucleotides in the reference mapped data.
-Such sites are ignored in pairwise sequence computations;
+Such sites are ignored in pairwise sequence computations.
 * Maintains a sparse distance matrix of bacterial sequences using reference mapped sequence data.
 Very large matrices can be efficiently and transparently stored.
 * Uses a highly compressed sequence representation, relying on compression to local reference, having first applied compression to the reference sequence to which mapping occurred.
 This *double delta* technique aids storage of large numbers of sequences in RAM.
 * Tracks memory usage, logging to database, during routine operation.